-3. In the Network Connections window, then Right-Click on Local Area Connection and choose Properties option from the list.
+3. In the Network Connections window, Right-Click on Local Area Connection and choose the Properties option from the list.

-5. Just restart your computer, and hopefully, finally, you will see the Windows has Detected an IP Address Conflict error message gone.
+Just restart your computer, and hopefully, finally, you will see that Windows has Detected an IP Address Conflict error message gone.

 1. First, Press the Windows Key + R together.
 A new window will appear on your computer screen.

-3. Then Right- click on Network Adapter and choose Properties option from the list.
+3. Then Right- click on Network Adapter and choose the Properties option from the list.

 Disable & Enable the Network Adapter